degr8sid-code/predictive-analysis-course/README.md

 # Predictive Analysis Course Repository
-This repository consists of code for the Predictive Analysis course at SAIT college.
+This repository consists of code for the Predictive Analysis course at [SAIT](https://www.sait.ca/) college.

+## Unit 1 - Introduction to R